 Our lead product candidate ZGN-1061 has completed Phase 1 clinical development and is currently in Phase 2 clinical development, and there are a number of FDA and certain European regulatory requirements that we must satisfy before we can commence late-stage clinical trials of ZGN-1061.
 Satisfaction of these requirements will entail substantial time, effort and financial resources.
 We may never satisfy these requirements.
 ZGN-1258 is still in nonclinical development.
-We believe that our cash, cash equivalents and marketable securities will be sufficient to fund operations for a period of at least one year from the issuance date of this Quarterly Report, but we will need to raise more funds to continue development and commercialization of ZGN-1061, ZGN-1258 and our other product candidates, which may not be easily available.
-Furthermore, any time, effort and financial resources we expend on our other early-stage development programs may adversely affect our ability to continue development and commercialization of ZGN-1061 and ZGN-1258, and we may never commence clinical trials of such development programs despite expending significant resources in pursuit of their development.
+We believe that our cash, cash equivalents and marketable securities, including the cash from our recent public offering of common stock in July 2018, will be sufficient to fund operations for a period of at least one year from the issuance date of this Quarterly Report, but we will need to raise more funds to continue development and commercialization of ZGN-1061, ZGN-1258 and our other product candidates, which may not be easily available.
+Furthermore, any time, effort and financial resources we expend on our other early-stage development programs may adversely affect our ability to continue development and commercialization of ZGN-1258, and we may never commence clinical trials of such development programs despite expending significant resources in pursuit of their development.
 If we do commence clinical trials of our other potential product candidates, such product candidates may never be approved by the FDA or other regulatory authorities.

-Risks Relating to Our Intellectual Property Rights
+Risks Related to Our Intellectual Property Rights